 The Team – Finn McLoughlin (Comeragh College), Shirley O’Shea and Stephanie Keating (The Carrick-on-Suir Lions Club), Conor Harris (The Other Side of Life), Jim O’Dwyer (SERDATF) and Linda Fahy (Tudor Artisan Hub),– have been communicating in-person and virtually to work out the best collaborative approach to help make this inaugural event as valuable as possible and are excited to make it happen.

 The Other Side of Life by Conor Harris is an interactive, educational workshop that is aimed at youth and adults of all ages, to empower and inform on the use of alcohol and recreational drugs, the importance of one’s inner circles, friendships, and influences, as well as what life is like on the other side, as a recovering addict.
 The presentation is delivered over 45 minutes, with opportunities for questions and informal conversations for a further 15 – 30 minutes, or however long it takes to ensure the needs of each facility are met.
-Click here to learn more about Conor's story and programme.
+Click here to learn more about Conor's story and the Other Side of Life programme.

 SERDAFT will support Conor Harris both at the Schools and the Public Event.
 SERDAFT will invite a broader team equipped to answer questions from the Community at the Public Event and will have information packs on hand.
 Click here to learn more about SERDAFT